kochlisGit/Computer-Vision-Algorithms/Camera Calibration/README.md

 You can see below the comparison between the distored image (on the left) and the undistorted image (on the right).

 ![comparison image](https://github.com/kochlisGit/Computer-Vision-Algorithms/blob/master/Camera%20Calibration/images/comparison.png)

+In the first Image, which is distorted, It looks as If the car is perfectly positioned on the lane and should move forward.
+However, In the second image, which shows how the vehicle is really positioned on the lane, You can clearly notice that the car should correct It's steering (perhaps 5 angles to the right).